Welcome to The Land of Milk and Money!

-As some background, I graduated from university into a normal job with a normal salary.
+As some background, I graduated from college into a totally normal job with a totally normal salary.
 Both were…fine, I guess.

 But then I decided I wanted something more.
 In particular, I wanted to see the world and set myself up financially.

 Of course, traveling may not be your thing.
 Or you may not be at the point yet where you’re able to afford this.

 But you absolutely can.
 And it’s not even that complicated to do.

 Sure, it can be hard to get started, especially if all you’ve known is working pay check to pay check.
 Trust me, I’ve been there.

 But as absolutely cliched as it sounds – with a bit of hard work, you can do whatever you want and be financially comfortable.